jamesk9526/web_search/README.md

 No longer maintained.
 I no longer have GPU to run language models, someone else should fork and continue development.

+As a hobbyist i would love to take this project and keep up the work, but im very new to this type of thing, but how else can we become smarter every day.

 # web_search
  Web search extension for [text-generation-webui](https://github.com/oobabooga/text-generation-webui)